vocdoni/docs/README.md

 + Use Smart Contracts to manage the system basics
 + User does not need to directly create BlockChain transactions
 + Data availability via distributed filesystems such as IPFS
-+ Use static a web page for interacting with the system
++ Use static a web page or APP for interacting with the system
-+ Incentivate third parties to participate with the system infraestructure
++ Incentivate third parties to participate (relays) by adding a reward system

 ![overall](https://github.com/vocdoni/docs/raw/master/img/overall_design.png)